publint/publint/site/src/pages/docs/index.md

 ## Local installation

-You can also install `publint` locally if you prefer to run it in CI or before publishing your package.
+You can install `publint` locally if you prefer to integrate it in your publish or CI workflow.
 First, install `publint` with your package manager:

 ::: code-group